gauthierjorbel22/Spheres-Web-Solutions/README.md

 # Spheres-Web-Solutions
 This is my second year project.
-A chat web application build with HTML, CSS, JAVASCRIPT, PHP and MySQL
+A chat web application build with HTML5, Css, Javascript, Php and MySQL